 One of the great advantages of KONI adjustable shocks is that there is no specific spring for matching optimum performance.
 Instead you can adjust your KONI's to match your springs.
 Most performance springs have a higher spring rate than the vehicle's original springs.
 Since the shock controls the motion of the spring, increased spring rates require more rebound damping for control and that is one of the reasons why KONI's (except for FSD and STR.T) are rebound adjustable (and some are double adjustable).
 Using higher rate springs with OE or soft shocks will very quickly overcome and wear out the shocks.
 The KONI adjustment range is typically about 100% (twice as firm at the full firm settings at the full soft setting) to allow for proper damping of OE springs and high rate performance springs.

-KONI's are designed to fit standard height cars and can work with lowered cars as long as they don't bottom out internally and become damaged.
+All KONIs are designed to fit standard height cars and can work with lowered cars, excluding Special Active with FSD Technology (FSD lowering detailed in the last paragraph), as long as they don't bottom out internally and become damaged.
 Unlike some shocks, KONI's are not position sensitive so they will work properly anywhere in their stroke range providing they are not bottoming or topping out.
 Different vehicle suspension designs have different stroke travels but a good rule of thumb is that most vehicles can be lowered acceptably about 30-40 mm, beyond that the possibility of bottoming increases rapidly although some longer stroke cars can go lower.
 Most vehicles are equipped with bump stops to keep the shocks and springs from bottoming out.
 When lowering a vehicle be sure to reuse your bump stops as they are cheap insurance to avoid bottoming damage.
 Remember also that severely lowered vehicles typically also have a negative effect on suspension geometry, ride quality and handling, and tire and suspension part wear.

 There are basically three types of shock absorber designs: mono-tube high pressure gas, twin-tube low pressure gas and twin tube hydraulic (non-gas).
 Each of these designs has a certain ride and performance characteristics that can enhance the performance of a vehicle and KONI is the only company that makes three designs.
 KONI ride development engineers evaluate each new vehicle and can decide which shock design would best apply to that vehicle.
 Some cars respond to mono-tubes, some like gas pressurized and others don't.
 Most shock companies utilize only one or two of these style because it is less expensive for manufacturing but are therefore limited in design capability and function.